 ● Utilization of Certain Tariff Rate Quotas

-● Limitations on Duty and Quota-Free Imports of Apparel Articles Assembled in Beneficiary Sub-Saharan African Countries From Regional and Third- Country Fabric.
-The new AGOA caps for duty-free, quota-free imports are for the one-year period from October 1, 2016 to September 30, 2017.
+● Limitations on Duty and Quota-Free Imports of Apparel Articles Assembled in Beneficiary Sub-Saharan African Countries under the African Growth and Opportunity Act (AGOA).
+The new AGOA caps are for the one-year period from October 1, 2020-September 30, 2021.

 ● The Trade Act of 2000 Title I (AGOA I)